msg43/Knowledge_Chipper/README.md

 - **Solution**: Add your API key in Settings tab
 - **Details**: OpenAI or Anthropic API key required for summarization

+**❌ "Model validation failed"**
+- **Solution**: The system automatically checks model access when you start processing
+- **Common causes and fixes**:
+  - "No access to model": Check your API subscription (e.g., GPT-4 requires specific access)
+  - "Model not installed": For Ollama, run `ollama pull <model-name>`
+  - "Invalid API key": Verify your API key is correct and active
+  - "Rate limit exceeded": Wait a few minutes and try again
+- **Details**: First use of each model validates it can actually respond

 **❌ "FFmpeg not found"**
 - **Solution**: Install FFmpeg: `brew install ffmpeg`
 - **Details**: Required for audio/video processing